canonical/ubuntu-pro-docs/account-setup.rst

 Ubuntu One
 ----------

-The first thing we need you to do is log in to the Ubuntu Por portals.
+The first thing we need you to do is log in to the Ubuntu Pro portals.

 Access to the Ubuntu Pro customer portals is mediated through **Ubuntu One Single Sign On**.
 If you have an Ubuntu One account already, go straight to :ref:`log in to the Ubuntu Pro dashboard <dashboard-log-in>`.